jeanpierrecaleb/my-snd-projects/lab-domain-controller-dns-active-directory-dhcp/README.md

 - Join Computer to Domain
 - View Active Directory Computers

-## Contributing
+## Comments

-Contributions to enhance the functionality, documentation, or usability of this home lab environment are welcome.
-Please fork the repository, make your changes, and submit a pull request.
+Comments or Contributions to enhance the project or usability of this lab environment are welcome.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is a private one